Dimethoxy/Plasma/README.md

 Try it out now and discover the power of Plasma.

-Plasma is licensed under GPLv3 and pre-built binaries are available for Windows, MacOS, and Archlinux.\
-Download it now and discover the power of Plasma.

 ## Features
 Featuring two distortion modules and three filters, Plasma offers more options than the classic "tone knob" found on other clip distortions.\
 With 10 different styles of distortion and a sleek oscilloscope, you'll have everything you need to shape and create the perfect sound.